Sharing the SQL Server Jobs Database on a Domain Network

 Redirecting AdvanceWare software to connect to a shared database

-1. Click on the Tools menu and click on Preferences.
+1. With Visual Quick Order Entry open on the workstation, click on the Tools menu and click on Preferences.

 2. On the Preferences screen, click on the Misc tab, click on the Database Server preference, and click on the ellipsis button.